Northamptonshire children’s services are failing to keep children safe and have been rated inadequate again by Ofsted.

 – Adopters are well prepared for the task of adoptive parenting.

 – All care leavers have pathway plans, and, in most cases young people were involved in writing them.

-– The proportion of young people who are not in education, employment or training (NEET) has declined sharply.
+– The proportion of young people who are not in education, employment or training (NEET) has declined sharply in Northamptonshire.
 Positive relationships with colleges and schools, along with effective careers guidance and well-planned transition arrangements, ensure that there are high post-16 retention rates.

 – Children who are unaccompanied and who are seeking asylum are routinely considered as s20 under the Children Act 1989, and appropriate placements are sought for them in line with their assessed needs.